Financial Aid FAQ

 - Can I receive my Geneseo Community Scholarship if I live at home?

 No, this scholarship is to assist with the cost of on-campus housing.
-If you do not live on campus, you will no longer be eligible.
+You must live on campus and be full-time (12 credits or more per semester) to receive this scholarship.